apache/openwhisk/tests/dat/actions/README.md

 Specifically, these are the unicode tests for the Ballerina and .NET runtimes.
 These unicode tests are checked however in their corresponding runtime build.

+For Java artifacts, Java 8 is required.
+If not found in your path, the build script will skip those artifacts and corresponding tests will also be skipped.